SJamison76/juniper-rag/README.md

 device and shows you the proposed changes before asking for confirmation.
 Nothing is applied until you type yes.

-Requires PyEZ and NETCONF enabled on the device:
+Requires NETCONF enabled on the device:

     set system services netconf ssh

-Install PyEZ into the virtual environment:

-    ./juniper-env/bin/pip install junos-eznc

 Run it: